wcmaart/tms-listview-import/README.md

 This is the profile that the Williams College Museum of Art uses to export collection data from TMS.

 TMS ships with a helper application called List View Designer.
 List View Designer allows you to create and format views for List Views in TMS.
-List Views in TMS allow you to export structured data without using just the TMS client; you don't need access to the backend database.
+List Views in TMS allow you to export structured data using just the frontend TMS client; you don't need access to the backend database.
 This means that people who are not developers or database experts can export open-access csv files from TMS.

 To use:
 - Download this xml file.